If you have hardwood floors, what are the best robot vacuums that you should consider?

 This is a question I get frequently.

-Bottom line: most robots vacuums do better job on hardwoods be default (carpets are what tend to cause more problems), but there are still better options to consider in terms of VALUE for the money.
+Bottom line: most robots vacuums do better job on hardwoods by default (carpets are what tend to cause more problems), but there are still better options to consider in terms of VALUE for the money.
+In either case, they should not scratch hardwood floors anymore than a normal upright vacuum cleaner would.

 #1 Option: Botvac D5 Connected

 It also has sensors that allow it to avoid objects and other obstacles.
-Once it runs out of battery, it will go back to the charging base for a recharge.
+Once it runs out of battery, it will go back to the docking station for a recharge.
 It will then automatically resume cleaning where it left off.

 - Features.
 The Neato Botvac Connected has Wi-Fi connectivity, allowing you to control your robot vacuum and schedule your cleanings through the mobile app.
 It also has a multi-room navigation feature that allows your vacuum to go from room to room.
 This particular feature is bolstered by the auto-recharge and auto-resume function.
 You can just leave the Neato Botvac Connected and come home to a clean house.
 It also uses the spin flow power clean, high-capacity lithium-ion battery, and ultra performance filter.